 Travis Dewitz’s Upselling Wisdom

-Building a relationship with seniors is an important part of Talara Jo Hall’s business model as well, which is why she doesn’t offer single-session senior portrait packages.
-Instead, her two-package options—called the Junior Varsity and Varsity packages—include either two or four sessions, respectively.
+Building a relationship with seniors is an important part of Talara Jo Hall’s business model as well, and her two main package options—called the Junior Varsity and Varsity packages—include either two or four sessions, respectively.

 “It allows my clients to look back on their senior year season by season,” Hall says.
 That means she’s taking portraits in the summer, fall, winter and spring, capturing the beauty of the environment and the senior’s progression throughout the year.
 “It all comes together to tell their story, and that’s good stuff!”

 Talara Jo Hall’s Upselling Wisdom

 Hall says the Kentucky senior portrait market is crowded with professional portrait photographers, so beyond differentiating her business with seasonal photography options and competitive pricing (her two main packages, Junior Varsity and Varsity, cost $500 and $800, respectively), she also likes building a reputation for engaging and creative sessions.
 “I love to hear clients say that they wanted to have senior pictures done by me because I seem fun,” Hall says, which is also why she chose clever, high school-related names for packages.